Omkaragrawal/Algorithmic-Treasure/README.md

 >## 📂&nbsp; RELEVANT TECHNOLOGY
-Any web technology can be used but I am thinking about using Python ecosystem.
+We will be using CPP and Python to code out the algorithms and will be using HTML/CSS and BootStrap to make our website.

 * CPP
 * Python